 The two pathways are built to help be flexible to meet the needs of the individual student and provide a foundation for what they are working towards once they have left Quorn Hall School.

 Here is a breakdown of the pathways at Quorn Hall School.

-An academic, mainly classroom based curriculum that will prepare students in Key stage 4 to work toward obtaining GCSE qualifications in a number of subjects, pending Joint Council for Qualifications (JCQ) approval.
+An academic, mainly classroom based curriculum that will prepare students in Key Stage 4 to work toward obtaining GCSE qualifications in a number of subjects, with approval from the Joint Council for Qualifications (JCQ).

-Each day, students will have dedicated lessons in English and Maths to enhance the knowledge and skills for students to access the specification for sitting GCSE’s.
+Monday to Friday, students will have dedicated lessons in English and Maths to enhance the knowledge and skills for students to access the specification for sitting their GCSE qualifications.